isomerpages/enterprisesg-bgr/pages/privacy.md

 time, without affecting any data processing activities that might have taken place before you withdrew consent and without affecting any other existing legal justification of the data processing activities.
-To exercise the above rights, please email Enterprise Singapore at <a rel="noopener noreferrer nofollow" target="_blank">marketing@enterprisesg.gov.sg</a>.
+To exercise the above rights, please email Enterprise Singapore at <a href="mailto:marketing@enterprisesg.gov.sg" rel="noopener noreferrer nofollow" target="_blank">marketing@enterprisesg.gov.sg</a>.
 <br>
 <br>5.
 Cookies on Enterprise Singapore’s website
 <br>